 Members’ staff must identify themselves as such if they are making a deputation to a City or Agency committee, unless they appear as a private citizen on matters that do not relate to their employment.

-Members’ staff may not engage in any outside work or business activity that conflicts with his or her duties in the Members’ Office; or could benefit from confidential information obtained during the course of his or her employment.
+Members’ staff may not engage in any outside work or business activity that conflicts with their duties in the Members’ Office; or could benefit from confidential information obtained during the course of their employment.

 Members’ staff who engage in any other work or business activities must disclose these activities to the Member in advance.

-• seeking appointment to a municipal council or school board
+• seeking appointment to a municipal council or school board; or

 • canvassing or campaigning on a Toronto municipal referendum question.